liveahero-wiki/liveahero-wiki.github.io/_heroes/crowne.md

 Her arms are as strong as her spirit, and she abhors being treated with contempt "because she's a woman".

-Since she's a geek deeply interested in high tech, when she sees rare mechas or robots she has a bat habit of wanting to disassemble them and analyze their structure.
+Since she's a geek deeply interested in high tech, when she sees rare mechas or robots she has a bad habit of wanting to disassemble them and analyze their structure.